Optional OVA Configuration

 2. Type the admin username and password.

-If the following CLI is displayed, the operating system is Ubuntu 16:
+If the following CLI is displayed, the operating system is Ubuntu 16.
+Otherwise, the operating system is Ubuntu 20.04.

 To make optional configurations proceed to the section that matches your operating system: